vsaarinen/pikkujoulut/README.md

 # README

 Install the app by running `bundle install`.
-Create the database with `rake db:create db:migrate db:seed`.
+Create the database with `rake db:setup`.
 Run the server with `rails server`.

-To reset the database contents, run `rake db:drop db:create db:migrate db:seed`.
+To reset the database contents, run `rake db:reset`.